 They’re so easy to make and remind me of birthdays and celebrations with the sprinkles that are like confetti.
 These are so fun and quick to make.
 A really kid friendly recipe as they can measure things out easily and help you decorate them.

-Don’t forget to tag #vblrecipes on Instagram so I can see what you guys have made.
+Don’t forget to tag @veganbabelife and use #vblrecipes so I can see what you guys have made.
 You can also check out my other recipes here.

 Thanks for reading!